 The abbreviation F (or eff) probably began as euphemistic, but by 1943 it was regarded as a cuss word in its own right.
 In 1948, the publishers of "The Naked and the Dead" persuaded Norman Mailer to use the euphemism fug.
 When Mailer later was introduced to Dorothy Parker, she greeted him with, "So you're the man who can't spell 'fuck' " [The quip sometimes is attributed to Tallulah Bankhead].
 As a written euphemism, muck is attested by 1929 (Hemingway used it in "For Whom the Bell Tolls," 1940).
+Tennessee Williams used rutting for fucking in Streetcar Named Desire" (1947) and restored the obscenities in the 1974 rewrite.
 Related: Fucked; fucking.

 Fuck-all "nothing" first recorded 1960.
 Verbal phrase fuck up "to ruin, spoil, destroy" is attested from c.
 1916.
 A widespread group of Slavic words (such as Polish pierdolić) can mean both "fornicate" and "make a mistake."
 Fuck off is attested from 1929; as a command to depart, by 1944.
 Egyptian legal agreements from the 23rd Dynasty (749-21 B.C.E.) frequently include the phrase, "If you do not obey this decree, may a donkey copulate with you!"
 [Reinhold Aman, "Maledicta," Summer 1977].